 They ran a Kickstarter campaign for 30,000 dollars as a market validation and raised around 35,000 dollars where they basically pitched the idea of subscription to a large and growing library of beautiful locations around the world that can be used during workouts.

-Understanding the maturity in the subscription market, BitGym decided to invest in a solution that would abstract the payments for them and free up more of their time from billing-related work while allowing them to provide better support to their customers.
+Understanding the maturity of the subscription market, BitGym decided to invest in a solution that would abstract the payments for them and free up more of their time from billing-related work while allowing them to provide better support to their customers.
 They had very specific needs when they started shopping for a solution — all of which Chargebee checked on their list.
 These included:

 The ability to smoothly transition all of BitGym's existing paying customers from Stripe into the new framework.